IoannisAsmanis/stereo_transformation_pipeline/README.md

 ## Usage
 To easily use the program use the `launch_img_inspector.sh` script, which comes ready with two examples.
 Pay close attention to the notes on how the arguments should be configured.
-Also look closely at the example_calibration.yaml file and follow this structure *exactly* for your calibration files.
+Also look closely at the `example_calibration.yaml` file and follow this structure *exactly* for your calibration files.
 If this is a major issue, edit the macros at the top of `img_inspector.cpp` and run make again.

 ## Additional executable
 `fov_extractor` is an additional utility that allows you to estimate the Field of View of a camera given its intrinsic parameters.
 The tool relies on an OpenCV function that can do more than just that, provided that the camera aperture dimensions are known.
-If these are known, pass them in as extra CL args.
+If these are known, pass them in as extra CL args (should be expressed in mm) and the output will contain additional information.